 Better yet, call your local accredited piano technician for a service visit, and have him or her bring their copy of the “Pierce Piano Atlas”.
 They will be happy to include this information as part of the service!

-Your piano will thank you!
+Call your local tech, your piano will thank you!

 Sources: Canadian Encyclopedia

 Downright Upright: A History of the Canadian Piano Industry, by Wayne Kelly.
 Toronto: Natural Heritage Press, 1991.

 Mark W. Gallop, “WILLIS, ALEXANDER PARKER,” in Dictionary of Canadian Biography, vol. 16, University of Toronto/Université Laval, 2003.